emer/axon/README.md

 	net.SetMaxData(&ss.Context, ss.NData)
 ```

-* `Context.NetIdxs.NData` must be updated with the actual number (<= MaxData) to process each step, prior to calling `Network.NewState` -- above method does both.
+* `Context.NetIndexes.NData` must be updated with the actual number (<= MaxData) to process each step, prior to calling `Network.NewState` -- above method does both.

 * All compute methods take a `di` arg = data index.